Facebook froze as anti-vaccine comments swarmed users

 When another Facebook researcher suggested disabling comments on vaccine posts in March until the platform could do a better job of tackling anti-vaccine messages lurking in them, that proposal was ignored.

-Critics say Facebook was slow to act because it worried it might impact the company’s profits.
+Critics say the reason Facebook was slow to take action on the ideas is simple: The tech giant worried it might impact the company’s profits.

 “Why would you not remove comments?
 Because engagement is the only thing that matters,” said Imran Ahmed, the CEO of the Center for Countering Digital Hate, an internet watchdog group.
 “It drives attention and attention equals eyeballs and eyeballs equal ad revenue.”